edward-t-m/shamir/README.md

 ## Intent

-This fork exists to simplify the build process a bit, and make minor changes to the tool that will facilitate its use in real-world usage scenarios.
+This fork of ssss exists is intended to implement [Ian Coleman's shamir39 specification](https://github.com/iancoleman/shamir39/blob/master/specification.md), to facilitate its use in real-world usage scenarios, specifically BIP39 mnemonic seeds used in Bitcoin and other cryptocurrencies.

 ## What You Need To Know